bbneves/Spotify_Playlist_Analysis/README.md

 ### 02. Playlist Tracks

 In order to pull audio features on a song, Spotify's API needs the track URI.
-To obtain these, we created a for loop to go through the above playlist_df, request the playlists tracklist and pulled each song name, lead artist name, popularity score, and track URI.
+To obtain these, we created a for loop to go through the above `playlist_df`, request the playlists tracklist and pulled each song name, lead artist name, popularity score, and track URI.
 These features were then stored in a separate dataframe.

 ![playlisty_df2](https://github.com/bbneves/Spotify_Playlist_Analysis/blob/hunter/playlist_df2.png)